MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 > as `powershell` or `pwsh`), it doesn't know what to do with an array, so
 > it's passed as a string.

+If the value of `File` is `-`, the command text is read from standard input.
-The statements in the file are executed, one statement at a time, as though they were typed at the PowerShell command prompt.
-If a statement in the file doesn't parse correctly, the statement isn't executed.
-The process exit code is determined by status of the last (executed) command within the script block.
+Running `pwsh -File -` without redirected standard input starts a regular session.
+This is the same as not specifying the `File` parameter at all.
+When reading from standard input, the statements are executed one statement at a time as though they were typed at the PowerShell command prompt.
+If a statement doesn't parse correctly, the statement isn't executed.
+The process exit code is determined by status of the last (executed) command within the input.
 With normal termination, the exit code is always `0`.
 When the script file terminates with an `exit` command, the process exit code is set to the numeric argument used with the `exit` command.

-For more information, see `$LASTEXITCODE` in [about_Automatic_Variables][02].

 Similar to `-Command`, when a script-terminating error occurs, the exit code is set to `1`.
 However, unlike with `-Command`, when the execution is interrupted with <kbd>Ctrl</kbd>+<kbd>C</kbd> the exit code is `0`.
+For more information, see `$LASTEXITCODE` in [about_Automatic_Variables][02].

 > [!NOTE]
 > As of PowerShell 7.2, the **File** parameter only accepts `.ps1` files on